tillitis/tkey-ssh-agent/README.md

 then the app) outputs some memory access (and other) logging.
 To make QEMU send these to stderr, add `-d guest_errors` to the qemu commandline.

-# fooapp

-In `fooapp/` there is also a very, very simple app written in assembler, foo.bin (foo.S) that blinks the LED.

-# Using mkdf-ssh-agent
+## Using mkdf-ssh-agent

 The signer app gets build into mkdf-ssh-agent, which will upload it to the device when started.
 You can start it like this:

 ```
-% ./mkdf-ssh-agent -a ./agent.sock --port /dev/pts/0
+$ ./mkdf-ssh-agent -a ./agent.sock --port /dev/pts/0
 ```

 This will start the ssh-agent, listening on the specified socket.
 It will also